Lou (2022 film): Filming

-Production was set to begin from May to July 2020 in Vancouver, Canada when originally set up at Paramount, until Bad Robot decided to produce the film independently and land with Netflix.
-The film officially entered production in June 2021 and wrapping in August that same year.
+Production was originally set to begin in Vancouver, Canada from May to July 2020 with Paramount Pictures but the rights to the film were later acquired by the American independent film company Bad Robot, in conjunction with Netflix, who began production in June 2021 and wrapped in August that same year.

 Casting

 Allison Janney was cast in 2019.
 On April 28, 2021, Jurnee Smollett signed on as one of the leading roles alongside Janney.
-They are both set to serve as executive producers.
+They both served as executive producers.

 Release

 The film was released on Netflix on September 23, 2022.